mhaugrud/msumcspy/_sources/Functions/Glossary.rst

         Part of a program that can never be executed, often because it appears after a ``return`` statement.

+    docstring
+        A triple quoted string, immediately below below a function header line, that describes the purpose of the function and its parameters.

     fruitful function
         A function that yields a return value instead of ``None``.